 Because these assets are hard to replicate, the company can generate predictable returns and a stable cash flow.

 Since 2003, NextEra Energy (NYSE:NEE) has increased its dividend each year, including a stock split in early March 2015; But that’s only part of the story.

 The company is a dividend aristocrat, having increased its dividend every year for 25 consecutive years.
 That puts them in elite company.
 But when you combine the length of the dividend with the nearly 10% annualized increase you can see why investors are so excited.
 And, recently NEE has also given investors a healthy amount of growth.
 The stock is up nearly 35% in 2019.

 NEE is one of the largest renewable energy utilities in the country.
 In the past, renewables have needed to be propped up by government subsidies.
 But now the costs have come down to the point where in some areas, wind can be comparable to natural gas and coal.

 However, NextEra Energy also owns two utility companies in Florida.
 This predictable electric and gas business helps ensure the strength and growth of future dividends.

 Travelers Companies (TRV)

-In addition to paying a dividend that currently has a yield of over 2%, the company buys back 5-10% of their existing shares every year.
+In addition to paying a dividend that currently has a yield of nearly 3%, the company buys back 5-10% of its existing shares every year.
 And, at a price-to-earnings (P/E) ratio of 15, the share buybacks are very profitable for investors.
 That’s not typically the case.
 The combination of buybacks and dividends gives shareholders a long-term rate of 7-12% before any growth.

 TRV has a trailing P/E ratio of 15.21 which is slightly lower than the average P/E of the S&P 500 with is 19.54%.
 And over the last five years, TRV stock has had an average P/E ratio of 13.
 But the current P/E ratio is below the stock’s highs, suggesting that the stock may still have some room to grow.